iiPythonx/xpp/md/tutorials/1helloWorld.md

     out "My name is $(pop name) and I am $(pop age) years old"
 ```

 You did it!
-You made your first ever x2 project.
+You made your first ever x++ project.

 In the next lesson, you will learn how to get user inputs and how to manupulate strings and numbers.